-A gift of real estate (homes, land) can provide the same tax advantage as a gift of appreciated securities and help NRCP reach its goals.
-Each proposed gift of real estate is examined carefully because NRCP ability to accept gifts of real estate depends upon a number of factors.
+A gift of real estate (homes, land) can provide the same tax advantage as a gift of appreciated securities and help NWDC reach its goals.
+Each proposed gift of real estate is examined carefully because NWDC ability to accept gifts of real estate depends upon a number of factors.

 For more information about planned giving, please contact: